-Loving Hands Community Care Inc. is being recognized by the National Football League Foundation — in partnership with the LA84 Foundation, the Los Angeles Super Bowl Host Committee, and the Play Equity Fund- as one of six "Champion" organizations transforming and impacting communities across the Los Angeles region.
-Loving Hands Community Care Inc. was founded by Kathryn Wooten, a Los Angeles mother who lost two sons to gang violence.
-Ms. Wooten courageously turned her grief into hope by providing support and assistance to grieving mothers and families who have experienced the death of a child.
-Her commitment to healing has left a lasting and systemic impact on the lives of the residents in the South Los Angeles community of Watts and beyond.
+The National Football League Foundation — in partnership with the LA84 Foundation, the Los Angeles Super Bowl Host Committee, and the Play Equity Fund — is recognizing Loving Hands Community Care as one of six "Champion" organizations transforming communities across the Los Angeles region.
+Loving Hands Community Care was founded by Kathryn Wooten, a mother in the L.A. community of Watts who lost two sons to gang violence.
+Wooten courageously turned her grief into hope by providing support and assistance to grieving mothers and families who have experienced the death of a child.
+Her commitment to healing has left a lasting and systemic impact on the residents of Watts and beyond.